Queen Mary I

 See this portrait

-On display in Room 02: miniature case at the National Portrait Gallery
+On display in the Room 2: miniature case at the National Portrait Gallery